salvacarrion/autonmt/docs/guide/evaluation/reports.md

 All plot methods return the `Report`, take an optional `out_dir` / `fname`, and resolve the metric by short name.

+!!! note "About the figures below"
+    The plots on this page are rendered by AutoNMT's actual reporting code, but from **illustrative synthetic scores** — they show the *shape* of each chart, not a measured result.
+Regenerate them with `python tools/gen_doc_figures.py`.

 ### Model comparison

 A grouped bar chart comparing one metric across runs: